xtech/xcore-docs/content/en/docs/Introduction/_index.md

 4. **Seamless Networking**: The integrated gigabit Ethernet switch ensures fast and reliable communication between components, supporting advanced networking requirements and distributed control architectures.

 5. **IMU Integration**: An integrated IMU delivers precise motion sensing and orientation tracking, essential for navigation, stabilization, and control in robotics.

+6. **Flash Storage**: An integrated 128 Mbit flash storage allows you to store configuration data or sound files directly on the board.

 ## Get Started with xCore